ll-0013py/VoiceTranslateFlow/README.md

 # Summary
 The system can output a given Japanese presentation video/audio as audio translated into English.
 Corresponding scripts are also output.
+This can be run on Google Colaboratory.

 # Usage
 Run main.ipynb written in Jupyter Notebook format.